kenryu42/ethereum-nft-sales-bot/README.md

 npm test
 ```

-The test should take less than a minute to run.
+The test should take less than 2 minutes to run.
 If it fails, either APIs are down or your configuration is incorrect.

 <p align="right">(<a href="#top">back to top</a>)</p>